bacon-tomato-spaghetti/Jackalope-RDP/README.md

 ```

 If you want to run fuzzer for other RDP services, edit command line after `--`.
 And also, you should edit `RDPFuzzer::CreateRDPThreadContext()`.
 This function adds `/v:<server ip address>` to command line.

+## OutputFilter

+With writing `RDPFuzzer::OutputFilter()`, You can slightly edit mutated PDU.
+For example, you can remove invalid value of `msgType` or `bodySize` field.